Gregoryjr17/Wells-Fargo-customer-service-/README.md

 transaction date submitted by the Merchant Establishment/Card

-Association (i.e. Visa).
+Association (i.e. Master card,Visa).
 The Wells Fargo Bank will not be held responsible if Merchant

 Establishment submits the transaction date as different from the actual